shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 When accumulating the D-prognoses, the DSO must estimate and add the distribution requirements required for those connections which are not served by an AGR, and, therefore, not included in the D-prognoses.
 Using the accumulated D-prognosis, the DSO can determine whether it is possible to distribute the planned energy, or whether the limits of the distribution grid will be reached.

-The timing of the FlexRequest is determined by the DSO, who must make a trade-off between waiting for all AGRs to send their D-prognoses7 before identifying grid constraints or issuing a FlexRequest based on its own grid forecasting process.
+The timing of the FlexRequest is determined by the DSO, who must make a trade-off between waiting for all AGRs to send their D-prognoses[^7] before identifying grid constraints or issuing a FlexRequest based on its own grid forecasting process.
 It is the DSO’s responsibility to combine the two sources of information.
 Where alternative baseline methods are used, the DSO will issue a FlexRequest based solely on its own information.

+[^7]:
+    USEF 2015 specified that the DSO should wait for all D-prognoses to be submitted.
+    This would allow for a more precise determination of possible congestion and also ensure a fair process of offering and procuring flexibility.
+    However, this constraint hinders the process in situations where there are missing or late D-prognoses.

 The grid safety analysis can lead to either of the following conclusions: